TABxSAID/5530/Final/README.md

 ## Overview

 This repository contains the complete final project notebook for CS-5530 Principles of Data Science (Fall 2025).
-The notebook demonstrates core data science concepts using a **reproducible, personalized** workflow for Breast Cancer dataset (binary target).
+The notebook demonstrates core data science concepts using a **reproducible, personalized** workflow.

 ## Sections included